stefanov-sm/pg_jobs/README.md

   "additionalProperties": false
 }
 ```
-Field contents may be [validated](https://www.jsonschemavalidator.net/) before being written to the table.
+It's good to have **schedule** field contents [validated](https://www.jsonschemavalidator.net/) against the schema before being written to the table.
 See the example in file **job.schema.sql**.